-2. A discontinuous hedging strategy is a hedging strategy where the relationships between the sensitivities to equity markets and interest rates (commonly referred to as the Greeks) associated with the guaranteed contract holder options embedded in the fixed indexed annuities and other in-scope products and these same sensitivities associated with the hedging assets are subject to material discontinuities.
-This includes, but is not limited to, a hedging strategy where material hedging assets will be obtained when the fixed indexed annuity account balances reach a predetermined level in relationship to the guarantees.
-Any hedging strategy, including a delta hedging strategy, can be a discontinuous hedging strategy if implementation of the strategy permits material discontinuities between the sensitivities to equity markets and interest rates associated with the guaranteed contract holder options embedded in the fixed indexed annuities and other in-scope products and these same sensitivities associated with the hedging assets.
+2. A discontinuous hedging strategy is a hedging strategy where the relationships between the sensitivities to equity markets and interest rates (commonly referred to as the Greeks) associated with the guaranteed contract holder options embedded in the variable fixed indexed annuities and other in-scope products and these same sensitivities associated with the hedging assets are subject to material discontinuities.
+This includes, but is not limited to, a hedging strategy where material hedging assets will be obtained when the fixed indexed annuity and other in-scope products account balances reach a predetermined level in relationship to the guarantees.
+Any hedging strategy can be a discontinuous hedging strategy if implementation of the strategy permits material discontinuities between the sensitivities to equity markets and interest rates associated with the guaranteed contract holder options embedded in the variable fixed indexed annuities and other in-scope products and these same sensitivities associated with the hedging assets.
 There may be scenarios that are particularly costly to discontinuous hedging strategies, especially where those result in large discontinuous changes in sensitivities (Greeks) associated with the hedging assets.
-Where discontinuous hedging strategies contribute materially to a reduction in the stochastic reserve, the company must evaluate the interaction of future trigger definitions and the discontinuous hedging strategy, in addition to the items mentioned in the previous paragraph.
+Where discontinuous hedging strategies contribute materially to a reduction in the SR, the company must evaluate the interaction of future trigger definitions and the discontinuous hedging strategy, in addition to the items mentioned in the previous paragraph.
 This includes an analysis of model assumptions that, when combined with the reliance on the discontinuous hedging strategy, may result in adverse results relative to those modeled.

 3. A strategy that has a strong dependence on acquiring hedging assets at specific times that depend on specific values of an index or other market indicators may not be implemented as precisely as planned.